metral/build_a_cloud/README.md

 <!---------------------------------------------------------------------------->

 <h3>Description</h3>
-Build A Cloud allows you to deploy Rackspace's Private Cloud v3 onto VM's deployed in Rackspace's Public Cloud Servers.
+Build A Cloud allows you to deploy <a href="http://www.rackspace.com/cloud/private">Rackspace's Private Cloud v3</a> onto VM's deployed in
+<a href="http://www.rackspace.com/cloud/servers/">Rackspace's Public Cloud Servers</a>.
 This allows you to test the OpenStack Nova capabilities offered by Rackspace's Private Cloud without needing to setup or use any dedicated infrastructure of your own.

 There are a total of 5 servers instantiated in the following capacity: